 This law requires payment within 30 days of receipt of a “clean” claim.
 Clean claims, and the information a carrier may request, are defined in COMAR 31.10.11.
-If a claim is not clean or is in dispute, notice stating the specific information required to process the claim must be sent within 30 days after receipt.
+If a claim is not clean or is in dispute, notice stating the specific information required to process the claim must be sent within 30 days.
 Interest is required to be paid along with late claim payments.
 For a detailed understanding of the law, you should read the statute and regulations.

 To file a complaint about a possible violation of the Prompt Pay law, you can use our online system.

 If you have multiple complaints about the same carrier, please provide a representative sample of no more than ten claims.
 Include the date of service, date of submission, how it was submitted (electronic or paper), and a copy of the claim form and member identification card, if available.
 If additional information was requested by the carrier, include the claim number, and the date of re-submission.

 Section 15-1008 of the Insurance Article limits when a carrier may retroactively deny reimbursement of a health claim that has already been paid to the provider.
 In general, a carrier is limited to six months from the date a claim is paid to retroactively deny the claim.